 Since the advent of the SCOOP study there have been two helpful systematic reviews of cost effectiveness in the field of fragility fractures.
 The first found that health economic models have recently evolved in terms of their complexity and emphasis109, whereas the second purports to the cost-effectiveness of drug therapy for osteoporosis in post-menopausal women110.
 The latter review found that osteoporosis medications were cost-effective in women aged 60 years and over, particularly if additional risk factors for fracture were present110[Au:OK?].

-Given that the SCOOP study [Au:OK?] was performed in the UK, these health economic analyses [Au: do you mean health economic analyses in references 99 and 100?
+Given that the SCOOP study [Au:OK?] was performed in the UK, the subsequent health economic analyses [Au: do you mean health economic analyses in references 99 and 100?
 Or the cost effectiveness analysis performed in the SCOOP study?] were performed according to this geography.
-A 3 level EQ-SD [Au: please define this term.] assessment provides a measure of quality-adjusted life-years (QALY) 111.
-The costs of DXA scans, clinical review, primary care consultations and written notifications [Au: Are you still referring to the SCOOP study here?] were calculated locally through dialogue with the general practice surgeries involved.
-In-patient, out-patient and emergency department datasets were run though HRG4+ grouper reference costing 112[Au: Please clarify what this means for non-specialist readers.]
+A 3 level EQ-SD (an instrument used to assess health-related quality of life) [Au: please define this term.] assessment provides a measure of quality-adjusted life-years (QALY) 111.
+The costs of DXA scans, clinical review, primary care consultations and written notifications in SCOOP[Au: Are you still referring to the SCOOP study here?] were calculated locally through dialogue with the general practice surgeries involved.
+In-patient, out-patient and emergency department datasets were run though HRG4+ (Healthcare Resource Group 4+) reference costs grouper 112[Au: Please clarify what this means for non-specialist readers.]
 [Au: Please reference these statements.].

-The key heath economic finding from the SCOOP study was that there was a £2,772 incremental cost per QALY in the screening arm versus the control arm113.
-The cost per osteoporosis-related fracture prevented was £4,478 and the cost per hip fracture prevented via the screening programme was £7,694.
+The key heath economic finding from the SCOOP study was that the screening model trialed was cost-effective.
+There was an increase of 0.0237 QALYs for participants in the active arm of the trial with an £2,772 incremental cost per QALY in the screening arm versus the control arm113.
+The screening intervention also reduced fractures with a cost per osteoporosis-related fracture prevented was £4,478 and a cost per hip fracture prevented via the screening programme was £7,694.
 [Au: Does this mean that the mean cost of a hip fracture to the NHS is £7,694?
 If not and I’ve misinterpreted the numbers, please can you specify the mean cost of a major osteoporotic fracture to the NHS.]
 The cost-effectiveness acceptability curves suggested that there was a 93% probability of the screening intervention being cost-effective, at a value of >£20,000 per QALY, concluding that the screening programme was a highly cost-effective strategy[Au: Please reference this statement.]
 113(FIG.4).

 A post-hoc analysis focusing on those who are at high risk of fracture was published in 2018,114 [Au: Please reference this statement.] which aimed to examine possible interactions between screening efficacy and baseline FRAX 10 year risk of fracture and fracture outcomes.
 [Au: Paragraphs merged.]
 Interactions were observed between history of prior fracture, parental fracture history, smoking and the efficacy of screening114.
 Importantly, in individuals at highest risk of fracture the estimated reduction in hip fracture risk was greater than 50% (FIG.5, FIG.6)114[Au: Please reference this statement.].
 [Au: Paragraphs merged.]
-Despite the limitation that not all participants included in the SCOOP trial had BMD measurements[Au: do you mean at baseline, or if identified as high risk during study follow up, please clarify], the conclusion of the post-hoc analysis was that those women who are at high risk of hip fracture based on FRAX probability are responsive to appropriate osteoporosis management114[Au: Please reference this statement.].
+Despite the limitation that not all participants included in the SCOOP trial had BMD measurements at baseline or during follow-up [Au: do you mean at baseline, or if identified as high risk during study follow up, please clarify], the conclusion of the post-hoc analysis was that those women who are at high risk of hip fracture based on FRAX probability are responsive to appropriate osteoporosis management114[Au: Please reference this statement.].
 The greater reduction in hip fracture risk in those who had higher baseline risk strongly suggests that treatment rather than other factors explained the observed effect.